flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/ground.md

 !!! tip
     Use your controller's rudder and elevator axis to steer!

+!!! tip
+    The flyPad's pushback system can be remotely controlled by using the A32NX's API.
+See [Pushback API](../api/pushback.md).

 ### Pushback System On/Off

 As pushback add-ons all use the same sim variables to control and move the aircraft during pushback the flyPad